mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 One of the Internet's defining features is its purposeful avoidance of any single controlling entity.
 While originating in a desire to prevent a single technical failure from having a wide impact,{{RAND}} avoiding central control has arguably enabled the Internet's rapid adoption and broad reach: permission is not required to connect to, deploy an application on, or use the Internet for a particular purpose.

 Although maintaining this property remains a widely shared goal, consistently preserving it across the range of services and applications that people see as "the Internet" has proven elusive.
-Today, many successful services operate in a centralized fashion -- to the point where some proprietary applications have become so well-known that they are commonly mistaken for the Internet itself.{{FB-INTERNET}} Even when a protocol's design purposefully incorporates decentralization techniques, economic and social forces can foster centralization in services that use it.
+Today, many successful services operate in a centralized fashion -- to the point where some proprietary applications have become so well-known that they are commonly mistaken for the Internet itself.{{FB-INTERNET}}

 These difficulties call into question what role architectural design -- in particular, that overseen by open standards bodies such as the IETF -- can and should play in controlling centralization on the Internet.

 This document discusses aspects of centralization that relate to Internet standards efforts.
-It argues that while standards bodies have little ability to prevent many forms of centralization, they can still make make contributions that improve the Internet.
+It argues that while standards bodies have little ability to prevent many forms of centralization, there are still contributions they can make.

 {{centralization}} defines centralization, explains why it is often undesirable but sometimes beneficial, and surveys how it occurs on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
 Finally, {{considerations}} makes recommendations about the role that Internet standards should play in controlling centralization.